Southeastern students honored by Louisiana Press Association, media organizations

 strategies for teaching online.
 This year’s focus was engaging learners with accessible

-In cooperation with the Office of Disability Services, the Center for Faculty
+In cooperation with the Office of Student Accessibility Services, the Center

-Excellence hosted six filled-to-capacity sessions during the two-day Institute.
-Presenters
+for Faculty Excellence hosted six filled-to-capacity sessions during the two-day Institute.

-shared ideas to help students who are taking online classes as well as those in the
+Presenters shared ideas to help students who are taking online classes as well as

 “Angela James provided thought-provoking and relevant information concerning